 4.1.
-Provide summaries of the purpose and meaning of the original message.
+Provide summaries of the purpose and meaning of the original utterance.

 Details of Learning Activities

-Learning activities may include class exercises, listening comprehension and vocabulary tests, practical demonstrations, research social & cultural contextual information, presentations and journals.
+Learning activities for full time delivery may include class exercises, listening comprehension and vocabulary tests, practical demonstrations, research social & cultural contextual information, presentations and journals.

 Overview of Assessment